MDKolev/Victorious_Arena/README.md

  - Clone the code on your local machine
  - Open MySQL Workbench and connect to localhost:3307 with username: root, password:
- - Open DemoWebApplication in your IDE(IntelliJ IDEA or Eclipse)
+ - Open VictoriousArena in your IDE(IntelliJ IDEA or Eclipse)
  - Run the application